c-a-s-t-l-e/helpful-reference-docs/docs/venv_in_jupyterlab.md

 ## Addtional Notes

-# If You Want to Deactivate the Virtual Environment While You Are In It
+# If you want to deactivate the virtual environment while you are in it

 ```
 deactivate
 ```

-## If You Want To See Your Kernels in Jupyterlab
+## If you want to see your kernels in Jupyterlab

 ```
 jupyter kernelspec list
 ```

-## If You Want to Remove a Kernel from Jupyterlab
+## If you want to remove a kernel from Jupyterlab

 ```
 jupyter kernelspec uninstall <name-of-your-virtual-environment>